Constructive dismissal in UK law

 - active listening

-- the ability to explain the rational relating to any decision
+- the ability to explain the rationale behind any decision

 With these skills in place, employers should be equipped to deal with poor performance and restructure conversations, ask key questions associated with employee wellbeing, address matters with employee groups, and more.
 It is all in the conversation – oh, and don’t forget the process.
 Process is all about keeping track of documentation so that employers have an audit trail of how they handled the difficult situation.
 Ultimately, the employer needs to be able to demonstrate that they have behaved reasonably and that there has been no deliberate intention to not abide by the contract of employment.

 Employers need to be vigilant.
 Stay on top of employment contracts, HR policies and terms and conditions; avoid small issues building up; have the conversation.

 It is important to investigate complaints when they arise.
 Use your HR Partner to help you; put fair processes in place; include an equality, diversity and inclusion policy; and make sure you offer training to your managers in the art of good employee practice.